-In 2001, I went into early retirement at the urging of my 92-year-old sick father who had no one to care for him.
-I became a full-time caregiver.
+In 2001, I went into early retirement at the urging of my 92-year-old sick father who had no one else to care for him.
+I became his full-time caregiver.

 Years later as a volunteer for Bell Community Services, I became aware of some significant challenges facing our public education system.
-So, I thought of an encore career.
-My mind ran back to that high school teacher whose belief in me changed my life.
-So, I decided to become a youth development social entrepreneur.
-Yes, I am slow, but I am steady.
+So, after my mother and father passed, I decided to develop an encore career.
+My mind ran back to that high school teacher whose intervention, when I was an at-risk youth, was the turning point in my life.